-Criteria Comment Score (Out of 4) Weighted Score Accessibility to the Transport Network The cluster is framed by Tuam and St Asaph Streets which are both main distributors.
+Criteria Comment Score (out of 4) Weighted Score Accessibility to the Transport Network The cluster is framed by Tuam and St Asaph Streets which are both main distributors.
 The cluster is bisected by three additional main distributors - Montreal Street, Durham Street and Madras Street.
 The cluster has reasonably good access to the airport, port and rail network via the arterial road network.
-16 Land Assembly The cluster is generally developed but there are some sites where additional development could occur.
+4 16 Land Assembly The cluster is generally developed but there are some sites where additional development could occur.
 There are also some vacant sites where buildings have been demolished.
-Generally, these are in groups of contiguous sites that could be amalgamated to provide for a variety of uses but the number of land owners could make redevelopment of some sites more complex, particularly along Colombo Street.
-9 Land Remediation Requirements Some vacant sites are HAIL sites as a result of past activities including engine reconditioning workshops, printing, and storage tanks.
+Generally these are in groups of contiguous sites that could be amalgamated to provide for a variety of uses but the number of land owners could make redevelopment of some sites more complex, particularly along Colombo Street.
+3 9 Land Remediation Requirements Some vacant sites are HAIL sites as a result of past activities including engine reconditioning workshops, printing, and storage tanks.
 Further investigation may be required for some sites.
 3 6 Location-specific Private Infrastructure Requirements None known.
-4 8 Natural Hazards Constraints The whole of the cluster is in an LMA.
+4 8 Natural Hazards Constraints The whole of the cluster is in a LMA.
 Part of the centre is an area assessed as having a high risk of liquefaction induced damage.
 Consent notices for some sites require specific foundation design.
-About half of the cluster is in an FMA.
-2 6 Planning Constraints The District Plan provisions for the zone provide for a mix of activities that do not compromise consolidation of retail activity in the Commercial Central City Business Zone (CCCBZ).
-Precincts within the cluster promote technology-based businesses and health related activities.
+About half of the cluster is in a FMA.
+2 6 Planning Constraints About half of the cluster is in a FMA.
+The District Plan provisions for the zone provide for a mix of activities that do not compromise consolidation of retail activity in the Commercial Central City Business Zone (CCCBZ).
+Precincts within the cluster promote technology based businesses and health related activities.
 Retailing is enabled along Colombo and High Streets with tenancy sizes limited to support a boutique retail environment.
-Retail activity in other parts of the cluster is limited to what is consistent with supporting the CCCBZ.
+Retail activity in other parts of the cluster are limited to what is consistent with supporting the CCCBZ.
 Offices and commercial services are enabled in the Health and Innovation Precinct.
 Outside this precinct, these activities are limited to 450m 2 GLFA per 500m 2 of land area, except in mixed use development.
 Built form standards for the precinct require a resource consent for any new building to be assessed against the urban design criteria for the zone.
 A higher standard of amenity is anticipated including a requirement for 10% of most sites to be landscaped.
-Industrial activities, trade suppliers, yard-based suppliers and motor-servicing facilities are significantly constrained.
-3 9 Proximity to Residential Areas (customer base/workforce) Based on the 2013 census, the number of residents within a walkable catchment of the centre is 16% of the average for KACs.
+Industrial activities, trade suppliers, yard-based suppliers and motorservicing facilities are significantly constrained.
+9 Proximity to Residential Areas (customer base/workforce) Based on the 2013 census, the number of residents within a walkable catchment of the centre is 16% of the average for KACs.
 The mean household income is 99.5% of the average for KACs.
-4 16
+The plan anticipates and encourages intensification of residential activities in the Central City including within this commercial centre.
+At the moment, however, the character of development in the centre 16